How to Grow Business Through Email Drip Campaign

 Now that you know what you want to happen with your email drip campaign and have established your goals, it’s time for you to create a plan.
 How are you going to communicate with your leads?
 What approach should you use to keep your lead’s interest?
 This is where you pull out your main goal as well as your mini goals.

 As stated in step #1, if you want to nurture your lead, you must get your lead to trust your brand, before you can nurture them to become your customers and clients.
 While creating a plan, you have to make sure that your plan is aligned to your goal, this way, your plan will go accordingly to help you reach your goal.

 Step #3: Write the Content

 With your plan all set, your next step is to start creating the content that you’re going to send to your lead.
 Now, because you have made your plan according to your goal, creating the content should be easier for you.
 However, before you proceed to write the content, you have to make sure that the content is relevant to your leads.

 If your lead is a vegetarian, you will never send them recipes for cooking food with meat in it.
 Especially because during this point, you and your lead are still on the process of getting to know each other.
 It’s essential that the content you’re are going to send them is personalised.

 So, how are you going to know what your leads want?
 Simply take a look at your lead’s profile.
-With a CRM Software from Singapore such as Infusionsoft, you can easily view the interest of your lead.
-The reason for this is that Infusionsoft Singapore tracks and records all the interaction your lead has with your brand, and keeps it all in one place.
+With a CRM Software from Singapore such as Infusionsoft by Keap, you can easily view the interest of your lead.
+The reason for this is that Infusionsoft by Keap tracks and records all the interaction your lead has with your brand, and keeps it all in one place.
 This way, you will find out what the lead wants to know, and which topics interests them the most, and put it in your drip email campaign.